-The IER’s energetic research activities are supported by its research support structure featuring a ratio of support personnel to faculty and researchers that is nearly one-to-one, with 65 administrators and research support staff supporting 69 faculty and researchers.
-The Office of Publications and Faculty Support Office provide support for publication of research results, the Large-Scale Data Archiving and Processing Section handles data entry and maintenance, support for analysis, Internet security, and other matters, and the Institute’s archives and the Research Centre for Information and Statistics of Social Science perform library functions.
-In addition, matters such as budget execution and accounting for Grants-in-Aid for Scientific Research are managed strictly by the administration office.
-The IER’s high rate of acceptance for competitive research grants over many years can be said to be in large part thanks to the office’s support for grant applications.
+The IER takes pride in its effective research support structure, which substantially facilitates research activities.
+The Office of Publications and Faculty Support Office provides support for publication of research results; the Large-Scale Data Archiving and Processing Section handles data entry and maintenance, support for analysis, Internet security and related matters, and the Institute’s archives; and the Research Centre for Information and Statistics of Social Science performs library functions.
+In addition, budget execution and accounting for Grants-in-Aid for Scientific Research are managed strictly by the administration office.
+This support system contributes to IER’s research activities by its staff members.

 However, we should guard against complacency and keep moving forward.
 There are three goals to be achieved by the IER.
 First, we should make every effort to generate even higher levels of research results, especially in the field of empirical research.
 In recent years, it has become a common practice to evaluate academic performance on the number of refereed journal articles with a higher impact factor.
 Arguably, there does not seem any better way to evaluate our academic performance; thus, we must give the highest priority to publish our research outcomes and ensure they are evaluated in the global research community.